xg590/tutorials/postgresql.md

 newDB=# DROP     TABLE users;                                                     // delete table dropdb newDB                                                                      // delete database psql -c "ALTER USER ${USER} PASSWORD '123456'" newDB                              // Set password for database newDB
+psql -c 'UPDATE pubmed set numheavyatoms = mol_numheavyatoms(mols)' cartridge
+psql -c 'select cid from pubmed where numheavyatoms between 10 and 12 ' cartridge psql -c 'select name from pubmed where name like 'phenol' and cid in (select cid from pubmed where numheavyatoms between 10 and 12) ' cartridge psql -c "select * from pubmed where if cid in (select cid from pubmed where numheavyatoms between 10 and 12) name like '%phenol%' and " cartridge cat compound.1000 | psql -c "copy pubmed (cid, name, canonical, isomeric) from stdin with delimiter '|'" cartridge
 ```
 9 Join
 myDB=# CREATE TABLE customers (